The road to completing the sale of your home is often paved with uncertainty and frustration.

 With so many key people being involved in property transactions, it can be a stressful time for both buyers and sellers alike.

 But there are certain things you can do as a seller to help speed up the process and ease the stress levels.

-Here are CJ Hole's top tips to ensure the sale of your home runs as smoothly as possible...
+Here are CJ Hole's top tips to ensure the sale of your home runs as quickly and smoothly as possible...

 1. Sell before you buy

 Of course, this might not be an option for many people.
 But if you can take one side of the buying and selling equation away, it can ease those pain points.

 Selling your home before you buy another means you are effectively chain free.
 That means you are far more appealing to sellers when you do come to buy, but most importantly it means you are not under pressure to sell your home quickly in order to keep your purchase on track.